 Corvallis, Willamette Valley AVA

 Juan Pablo (JP) Valot was destined to pursue a career in wine.
 The Valcan Cellars owner and winemaker descends from a long line of wine entrepreneurs in the heart of Argentina’s wine country.
 Since relocating to Oregon in 2001, he’s earned the title of director of winemaking at Silvan Ridge Winery in Eugene and and Elizabeth Chambers Cellar in McMinnville and was appointed to the Oregon Wine Board.
 In 2012, he launched his label with wife, Doris, using grapes from vineyards in Monroe and the Rogue Valley.
-Most recently, the 2019 Valcan Cellars White Malbec — the first of its kind in the U.S. — earned a coveted 90-point score from Wine Enthusiast.
-The tasting room is open Tuesdays to Saturdays, and bottles are available for pickup or free delivery to Corvallis and Albany.
+In the 2019 Valcan Cellars White Malbec — the first of its kind in the U.S. — earned a coveted 90-point score from Wine Enthusiast.

 Gonzales Wine Company

 A journey through South America first sparked a love for wine in Cristina Gonzales.
 It took her a half-decade of working in the Oregon wine industry, beginning as a harvest intern, before she launched Gonzales Wine Company in 2010.
 Now with 15+ years under her belt, Gonzales, the granddaughter of Mexican-American migrant workers, produces her label in Portland.
-Her wines — and eye-catching merchandise — can be purchased online or through the wine club.
 In addition to making wine, Gonzales stays busy at Portland Wine Cellar and with nonprofit work through Girls, Inc. and AHIVOY.

 More ways to celebrate

-Guillén’s legacy is honored with Asociacion Hispana en la Industria Vinicola de Oregon (AHIVOY), an organization he conceived to empower Latinx vineyard workers and help them overcome socio-economic challenges to find career paths in the wine industry.
+Guillén’s legacy is honored with Asociacion Hispana en la Industria Vinicola de Oregon (AHIVOY), an organization he conceived to empower Latinx\o vineyard workers and help them overcome socioeconomic challenges to find career paths in the wine industry.
 In partnership with Chemeketa Community College, AHIVOY offers professional training curriculum that includes technical wine knowledge and English-immersion programs.
-Yuliana Cisneros-Guillén (Guillen Family Wines), Sofia Torres (Cramoisi Vineyard), Cristina Gonzales (Gonzales Wine Company) and Sam Parra (Parra Wine Co.) are among the AHIVOY board members.

 Every November, the Oregon wine industry hosts ¡Salud!, an auction and gala to raise funds for health care services for vineyard workers and their families.
-Mark your calendars for this year’s event, scheduled for Nov.
-8-14, 2021.
+Check the website for the latest dates and details.
 Bid on curated wines and local getaways and tune into a winemaker telethon — all for a great cause.